RuABraun/texterrors/README.md

 There are more options, call with `-h` to see.

+`-utt-group-map` - Should be a file which maps uttids to group, WER will be output per group (could use to get per speaker WER for example).

 `-isctm` - Will use time stamps for alignment (this will give the best one), last three columns of ctm should be time, duration, word.

 `-oov-list-f` - The CER between words aligned to the OOV words will be calculated (the OOV-CER).